Dipsingh/dipsingh.github.io/_posts/2020-7-28-Spectral-Clustering.md

 Clustering is a way to make sense of the data by grouping similar values into a group.
 There are many ways to achieve that and in this post we will be looking at one of the way based on spectral method.
 Spectral clustering provides a starting point to understand graphs with many nodes by clustering them into 2 or more clusters.
-This clustering technique can also be applied for analyzing general data.This technique is based on Linear algebra and Graph theory.
+This clustering technique can also be applied for analyzing general data.
+This technique is based on Linear algebra and Graph theory.

-We will start with a very brief introduction of the pre-requisites for the sake of completeness and one can skip those topics if they already have the familiarity.
+We will start with a very brief introduction of the prerequisite for the sake of completeness and one can skip the prerequisite topics if they already have the familiarity.

-## Pre-Requisite Topic
+## Prerequisite Topic

 ### Eigen Vectors and Eigen Values
 One way to interpret when we multiply a vector a matrix is that a matrix transforms the vector.
 For example: below is a